ut-biomet/r-geno-tools-engine/doc/README.md

 `adj_method`     |     correction method: "holm", "hochberg", "bonferroni", "BH", "BY", "fdr", "none" (see ?p.adjust for more details)
 `thresh_p`     |     p value significant threshold (default 0.05)
-`chr`     |     name of the chromosome to show (show all if NA) `outFile`     |     path of the `.html` file containing the plot.
+`chr`     |     name of the chromosome to show (show all if NA) `interactive`     |     [bool] should the plot be interactive (the default) `outFile`     |     path of the file containing the plot.
 If `NULL`, the output will not be written in any file.
-By default write in an tempoary `.html` file.
+By default write in an tempoary file.

 ## Value